ToxiWoxi/MyWorld/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 Name: 'Feature request'
-About: 'Suggest an idea for WorldSystems'
+About: 'Suggest an idea for MyWorlds'
 Title: 'Feature'
 Labels: 'new-feature'
 Assignees: ''